TopologyHealth/SMARTerFHIR/README.md

 ## Installation

-You can install the SMARTer FHIR library using...
+You can install the SMARTerFHIR library using...
 TBD

  <!-- npm: -->
 <!--